50 Latest Olds IELTS Topics

 The graph below shows the percentage ofhouseholds with different kinds of technology in theU.S.from 1995 to 1999.Summarize the informationby selecting and reporting the main features, andmake comparisons where relevant.

-The charts below give information about the changes in ownertship of electrical appliances and how much time spent doing housework in households in one country from 1920 to 2019.
+The charts below show the changes in ownership of electrical appliances and amount of time spent doing housework in households in one country betwewn 1920 and 2019.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

-The charts below show the changes in ownership of electrical appliances and amount of time spent doing housework in households in one country between 1920 and 2019.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
-Vrite at least 150 words.
+The chart below show the changes in ownership of electrical appliences and amount of time spwnt doing housework in households in one country between 1920 and 2019.

 The chart below shows the number of households in the US by their annual income in 2007, 2011 and 2015.
 Summarise the information by selectiong and reporting the main features, and make comparisons where relevant.